 Skip to Content

-Cheap yet awesome hotels in New York City [2024]
+Best affordable hotels in New York City [2025]

-I’ve been twice in the past six months and spent HOURS scrolling through booking sites, comparing all the photos, locations and checking out too many reviews than I had time for, and I thought, “wouldn’t it be great if there was a post listing really great New York hotels for under say… $299 a night?!”
+I visited three times last year and spent HOURS scrolling through booking sites, comparing all the photos, locations and checking out too many reviews than I had time for, and I thought, “wouldn’t it be great if there was a post listing really great New York hotels for say… $300 a night or less?!

 Aerial pic of downtown Manhattan